Estimating the Anomaly Base Rate

 Date Written: February 28, 2019

-The academic literature contains literally hundreds of variables that seem to predict the cross-section of expected returns.
-This so-called ‘anomaly zoo’ has caused many to question whether researchers are using the right tests for statistical significance.
-But, here’s the thing: even if a researcher is using the right tests, he will still be drawing the wrong conclusions from his analysis if he is starting out with the wrong priors—i.e., if he is starting out with incorrect beliefs about the ex ante probability of discovering a tradable anomaly prior to seeing any test results.
+The academic literature literally contains hundreds of variables that seem to predict the cross-section of expected returns.
+This so-called ‘anomaly zoo’ has caused many to question whether researchers are using the right tests of statistical significance.
+But, here’s the thing: even if researchers use the right tests, they will still draw the wrong conclusions from their econometric analyses if they start out with the wrong priors—i.e., if they start out with incorrect beliefs about the ex ante probability of encountering a tradable anomaly.

 JEL Classification: C12, C52, G11